yizzuide/Milkomeda/README.md

   * Depends on: Redission, Curator-Recipes
 - [x] Wormhole: The event bus designed based on DDD architecture module can be used for event flow, big data business event production and output. *3.3.0+*
   * Depends on: Spring IoC
-- [x] Sundial: Used for master-slave data source switching, addition support sub-table with consistency of the Hash (3.8.0+). *3.4.0+*
+- [x] Sundial: Used for master-slave data source switching, addition supports sub-table with consistency of the Hash (3.8.0+). *3.4.0+*
   * Depends on: Spring JDBC, Mybatis
 - [x] Jupiter: Lightweight rule engine based on data source queries, query filtering with request domains extract expression (such as `$params`, `$attr`, `$header`)，and result matching with EL/OGNL expression parsing. *3.5.0+*
   * Depends on: Spring JDBC, Spring EL, OGNL
-- [x] Metal: Used for distributed dynamic configuration refresh based on KV data and support property binding injection. *3.6.0+*
+- [x] Metal: Used for distributed dynamic configuration refresh based on KV data and support property-binding injection. *3.6.0+*
   * Depends on: Spring IoC, SpringBoot Data Redis
 - [x] Orbit: Add method interceptor only with yml config or using `@Orbit`. *3.13.0+*
   * Depends on: Spring AOP